-Due to the inter-state travel restrictions placed as a result of COVID-19 in 2020, the Board conducted a number of virtual site visits.
+Due to the interstate travel restrictions placed as a result of COVID-19 in 2021, the Board conducted a limited number of site visits.
 A physical site visit to the Kurnell terminal was conducted in early 2021.
-A site visit to the Lytton refinery in Queensland has been scheduled for 2021.
+A site visit to the Lytton refinery in Queensland is targeted in 2022.